tripflex/piklist/readme.txt

 * FIXED: Empty Time and Date fields no longer return "false".

 = 0.7.0 =
-* NEW FEATURE: Disable Piklist Deactivation.
+* NEW: Disable Piklist Deactivation.
-* NEW FEATURE: Customize the "Enter Title Here" text in Post Type Titles.
+* NEW: Customize the "Enter Title Here" text in Post Type Titles.
 * FIXED: Error when saving Media meta.
 Props @James_Mc
 * FIXED: Removed legacy less_styles() function.
 * FIXED: Added Text Domain to all localized strings.

 = 0.6.9 =
-* Bugfix: Metaboxes jQuery conflict fixed for Firefox.
+* FIXED: Metaboxes jQuery conflict fixed for Firefox.

 = 0.6.8 =
-* Better upgrade notice in admin.
+* IMPROVED: Better upgrade notice in admin.
-* Nicer jQuery animation for certain fields.
+* IMPROVED: Nicer jQuery animation for certain fields.
-* Update uninstall.php to remove Piklist tables.
+* IMPROVED: Update uninstall.php to remove Piklist tables.
-* Bugfix: Conditionals now working.
+* FIXED: Conditionals now working.

 = 0.6.7 =
 * Our most significant update since the initial release:
-* Add Taxonomy Meta!
+* NEW: Add Taxonomy Meta!
-* Add User Meta!
+* NEW: Add User Meta!
-* Add Media Meta!
+* NEW: Add Media Meta!
-* New super powers for tax_query and meta_query!
+* NEW: New super powers for tax_query and meta_query!
-* Add meta box to a specific Page/Post ID.
+* NEW: Add meta box to a specific Page/Post ID.
 Props @kattagami and @James_Mc
-* Bugfix: Network Activated plugins did not work properly.
+* FIXED: Network Activated plugins did not work properly.
-* Bugfix: In function post_type_labels, view_item should be singularize.
+* FIXED: In function post_type_labels, view_item should be singularize.
 Props @James_Mc
-* Bugfix: Allow creating of field-less meta boxes.
+* FIXED: Allow creating of field-less meta boxes.
 Props @James_Mc
-* Bugfix: Register Taxonomies before Custom Post Types.
+* FIXED: Register Taxonomies before Custom Post Types.
 Props @Daniel Ménard

 = 0.6.6 =
-* uninstall.php file added.
+* NEW: uninstall.php file added.
-* Language folder added.
+* NEW: Language folder added.
-* Bugfix: Stopped some installs from receiving upgrade notices.
+* FIXED: Stopped some installs from receiving upgrade notices.
-* Bugfix: Settings Tabs in submenu's didn't always work.
+* FIXED: Settings Tabs in submenu's didn't always work.

 = 0.6.5 =
-* Taxonomy save function update.
+* IMPROVED: Taxonomy save function.
-* Auto-columns for checkboxes and radio buttons.
+* NEW: Auto-columns for checkboxes and radio buttons.
-* Asset loader supports admin.
+* NEW: Asset loader supports admin.

 = 0.6.4 =
-* Save button can be removed for individual Settings pages.
+* NEW: Save button can be removed for individual Settings pages.
-* Show file uploads in Piklist Demos.
+* NEW: Show file uploads in Piklist Demos.
-* Bugfix: Publish box fixes.
+* FIXED: Publish box fixes.
-* Bugfix: Taxonomy save/edit.
+* FIXED: Taxonomy save/edit.
-* Bugfix: 3.3.2 support.
+* FIXED: 3.3.2 support.

 = 0.6.3 =
-* New field!
+* NEW: New field!
 Upload files.
-* Added new Piklist XML class.
+* NEW: Added new Piklist XML class.
-* Updated Piklist get_terms function.
+* NEW: Updated Piklist get_terms function.
-* Removed ability to run any shortcode in a widget.
+* NEW: Removed ability to run any shortcode in a widget.
 Moved to WordPress-Helpers plugin.
-* Many notices have been fixed.
+* FIXED: notice issues.

 = 0.6.2 =
-* Bugfix: Publish box wasn't always publishing.
+* FIXED: Publish box wasn't always publishing.
-* Bugfix: Fixed settings issues with multisite.
+* FIXED: Fixed settings issues with multisite.
-* Bugfix: Grouped fields were not laying out properly.
+* FIXED: Grouped fields were not laying out properly.

 = 0.6.1 =
-* Bugfix: Group fields stying
+* FIXED: Group fields stying

 = 0.6.0 =
-* Bugfix: Published posts revert to draft on save.
+* NEW: Field names and ID's are now prefixed on frontend.
-* Bugfix: Tabbed Settings page were not saving.
+* FIXED: Published posts revert to draft on save.
-* Field names and ID's are now prefixed on frontend.
+* FIXED: Tabbed Settings page were not saving.

 = 0.5.9 =
-* Allow multiple nested fields.
+* NEW: Allow multiple nested fields.
-* Bugfix: add-more fields.
+* NEW: Implemented GET Field value function.
-* Bugfix: Conditonal fields.
+* FIXED: add-more fields.
-* Bugfix: Auto update fields.
+* FIXED: Conditonal fields.
-* Bugfix: issue with plugin folders alphabetically higher than "piklist".
+* FIXED: Auto update fields.
-* Implemented GET Field value function.
+* FIXED: issue with plugin folders alphabetically higher than "piklist".
-* Bugfix: path issue on Windows server.
+* FIXED: path issue on Windows server.

 = 0.5.8 =
-* Advanced Search capabilities function.
+* NEW: Implemented GET Field value function.Advanced Search capabilities function.

 = 0.5.7 =
-* Publish box set to Priority:Core, so meta boxes can be added before it.
+* FIXED: Publish box set to Priority:Core, so meta boxes can be added before it.

 = 0.5.6 =
-* Forced Publish Meta Box to always be at top right.
+* IMPROVED: Forced Publish Meta Box to always be at top right.
-* Fixed all PHP Notice issues.
+* IMPROVED: Added has_archive to register_custom_post_types function.
-* Added rule to flush permalinks when registering a new post type if needed.
+* FIXED: PHP Notice issues.
-* Fixed default post title fallback.
+* FIXED: Added rule to flush permalinks when registering a new post type if needed.
-* Added has_archive to register_custom_post_types function.
+* FIXED: default post title fallback.
-* Fixed Taxonomy scope bug on show value.
+* FIXED: Taxonomy scope bug on show value.
-* Fixed bug with Post-to-Post relationships.
+* FIXED: bug with Post-to-Post relationships.

 = 0.5.5 =
-* Fixed Child theme support.
+* FIXED: Child theme support.
-* Fixed bug with frontend forms.
+* FIXED: bug with frontend forms.

 = 0.5.4 =
-* Fixed Meta Box Sort for non-ordered meta boxes.
+* NEW: Added support to register a plugin with Piklist by using the Plugin Type comment.
-* Added support to register a plugin with Piklist by using the Plugin Type comment.
+* IMPROVED: Updated fields so that post_meta is the default scope for meta-boxes.
-* Updated Theme Path.
+* FIXED: Meta Box Sort for non-ordered meta boxes.
-* Updated fields so that post_meta is the default scope for meta-boxes.
+* FIXED: Updated Theme Path.

 = 0.5.3 =
-* Updated Meta Boxes to respect new theme folder structure.
+* IMPROVED: Meta Boxes now respect new theme folder structure.
-* Updated global meta boxes to work on default post types.
+* IMPROVED: Global meta boxes now work on default post types.

 = 0.5.2 =
-* Fixed Conditional Tag for Style Loading.
+* FIXED: Conditional Tag for Style Loading.
-* Fixed Add-On Registration.
+* FIXED: Add-On Registration.

 = 0.5.1 =
-* Updated Status Ranges.
+* IMPROVED: Updated Status Ranges.
-* Fixed Directory Parse Bug.
+* FIXED: Directory Parse Bug.

 = 0.5.0 =
 * Initial release!